mchughbrian/AutomationProject/README.md

 Part 2
 6) Go to python server and query the SQL database by location
-5) Using google maps API show all places where I have eaten
+7) Using google maps API show all places where I have eaten

+Beer Flow Diagram
+1)SMS message (Twillio)
+OR
+Upload photo to barcode to website
+Using (openCV and pyzbar and webscraping)
+2)Recognize text format to be resturant name (regex) 3)Webscrapping
+  (Returns beer type and manufacturer)
+4)Updates SQL database with the information
+5) SMS message to confirm success

+Part 2
+6) Go to python server and query the SQL database
+7) Returns beer names and ratings